Skip to main content

 Do I Qualify?

-See if your household qualifies for these federal programs.
-Use this calculator (thanks Rewiring America) to input your zip code, gross income and household size to determine federal tax credits and rebates that your household could qualify for.
+Use this calculator (thanks Rewiring America) to input your zip code, gross income and household size to determine federal, state, and utility tax credits, rebates and incentives that your household could qualify for.

 Please note, Energy Smart Colorado does not provide tax advice.
 Tax advisors are best to rely on for guidance on tax credits specific to your household.
 The following resources were referenced to provide the aforementioned guidance:

-We know it may take some time for the rebate programs to launch.
+It will be Spring 2025 before the rebate programs launch in Colorado.
 Canary Media offers some advice on steps households can take today to prepare homes for the electrification opportunities:

 Learn more about additional tax credit programs, rebates & incentives:

-As of early September 2023, Colorado has not yet applied for the funds.
-We expect it will be early 2024 before the rebate funds will be available to Colorado residents.
-They are unlikely to be retroactive.
+Colorado Energy Office launched the HEAR program with the income qualified Weatherization Assistance Program in October 2024.
+We currently expect it will be Spring 2025 before the federal rebate funds will be available to additional Colorado residents.
+The rebates are unlikely to be retroactive.
 Colorado Energy Office will update their Inflation Reduction Tax Credit page as information becomes available.
+You may also email the Colorado Energy Office at ceo_buildingdecarb@state.co.us with any questions.

 RMI has published a resource guide breaking down the IRA – program by program and incentive by incentive.